AZapata27/quind-prueba-tecnica/README.md

 # QUIND - Technical Test

-This is a sample project implementing an application using Java Spring Boot with a hexagonal architecture and domain-driven use cases.
+This is a sample project for the Tech Lead position at [quind.io](https://quind.io/) company.
+Implementing an application using Java Spring Boot with a hexagonal architecture and domain-driven use cases.
 The application allows for the management of clients and financial products for a banking institution.

 ## System Requirements